The Best Way to Ensure Your Lean Six Sigma Project Succeeds

 A project may be important and beneficial, but may not meet the criteria to be a good Six Sigma project.
 And you may have dozens—even hundreds—of potential projects to choose from.
 A good way to narrow your options is to complete a Project Risk Assessment and Project Prioritization Matrix.

 A Project Risk Assessment will help you determine whether a potential project can be brought to successful completion on time.
 Once you’ve established the level of risk, a Project Prioritization Matrix helps prioritize a project pipeline according to the criteria that are important to your organization.
-Both of these tools, and many others, are included in Minitab's Quality Companion process improvement software, although you could also just use pencil and paper if you like.
+Both of these tools, and many others, are included in Companion by Minitab process improvement software, although you could also just use pencil and paper if you like.

 However you go about it, the quality practitioners we surveyed suggest that to succeed, you want to choose a manageable and measurable project which will return the greatest value to the company.